sleepwalkerfx/QuantumCache/README.md

 While `NSCache` is a powerful and convenient caching solution in Swift, `QuantumCache` offers several advantages:

 - **Support for Value Types**: Unlike `NSCache`, which primarily works with reference types, `QuantumCache` can efficiently cache value types (e.g., structs, enums) in addition to reference types.
 This makes it more versatile and suitable for a broader range of use cases.

+- **No NSObject Subclass Required**: Unlike `NSCache`, which requires cached objects to be subclasses of `NSObject`, `QuantumCache` does not impose such a restriction.
+This allows you to use plain Swift structs, enums, and classes.
+Using plain Swift types can be more efficient and align better with Swift’s value semantics, avoiding the overhead associated with `NSObject` subclassing.

 - **Deterministic Eviction Policy**: `QuantumCache` follows a strict Least Recently Used (LRU) eviction policy.
 This deterministic approach ensures that the oldest unused item is always removed first when the cache exceeds its capacity. `NSCache`, on the other hand, may not strictly adhere to LRU, as its eviction policy is based on internal heuristics and system memory pressure.

 - **Thread Safety**: `QuantumCache` uses `NSRecursiveLock` to ensure thread-safe operations across multiple threads.
 While `NSCache` is also thread-safe, `QuantumCache`'s locking mechanism is transparent and designed to handle more complex access patterns, such as nested locking scenarios.